7h3w4lk3r/pyback/README.md

 # Top Features
 .
+Automated obfuscation and packing with pyarmor and pyinstaller
+.
 Cross-platform modules (of course)
 .
 Direct shell access ( no need to type extra garbage )
 .
 AES encrypted communication